-- .1 summarising the introductive paragraphs of the tables of Parts 1 and 2 of the Template; - .2 adapting the format of the tables to match the MEDGIS-MAR and Country Profile databases, considering the outcomes of the discussion on the Common Emergency Communication System in the Mediterranean, referred to in document REMPEC/WG.51/9/2; - .3 updating the insertion of the links to these databases in the Template. - .4 giving option to produce a list of response equipment and field of expertise instead the indicative table of the response equipment annexed to the template.
+- .1 summarising the introductive paragraphs of the tables of Parts 1 and 2 of the Template; and divided the Part 3 into two Parts one related to the prepositioned equipment and the other for the mobilisation of supporting equipment within the international assistance, - .2 adapting the format of the tables to match the MEDGIS-MAR and Country Profile databases, considering the outcomes of the discussion on the Common Emergency Communication System in the Mediterranean, referred to in document REMPEC/WG.51/9/2; - .3 updating the insertion of the links to these databases in the Template, and - .4 giving option to produce a list of response equipment and field of expertise instead the indicative table of the response equipment annexed to the Manual.

-16 Considering the feedback of the beneficiary countries concerning the successful experience of using the Template and the recommendation of the 14th Meeting of the Focal Points of REMPEC inviting the Secretariat to submit, every two years, to all Mediterranean coastal States, a pre-filled Manual, and other relevant forms, to support the CPs in their reporting obligations, the Secretariat proposes to:
+16 Considering the feedback of the beneficiary countries and the recommendation of the 14th Meeting of the Focal Points of REMPEC inviting the Secretariat to submit, every two years, to all Mediterranean coastal States, a pre-filled Manual, and other relevant forms, to support the CPs in their reporting obligations, the Secretariat proposes to:

-- .1 endorse the revised template of the 'Manual on National Mechanisms for the Mobilisation of Response Equipment and Experts in case of Emergency' (Version 2023), provided in Annex 1 to the present document; - .2 request the CPs to: - .1 populate the use of the Template (2023); - .2 update the produced information directly on MEDGIS-MAR and REMPEC Country Profile page on REMPEC's website, or by updating the latest pre-filed forms;

-- .3 report to the Secretariat any suggestion to improve the revised Template, to facilitate its use, and link it with other databases in relation with the response equipment; and - .4 agree to upload the latest version of the Manual on respective Country Profile on REMPEC website.
+- .1 endorse the revised template of the 'Manual on national mechanisms for the mobilisation of response equipment and experts in case of emergency', provided in Annex 1 to the present document; - .2 request the CPs to: - .1 popularise the use of the revised template; - .2 update the produced information directly on MEDGIS-MAR and REMPEC Country Profile page, or by updating the latest pre-filed forms; - .3 report to the Secretariat any suggestion to improve the revised Template, to facilitate its use, and link with other databases in relation with the response equipment; and - .4 agree to upload the latest version of the Manual on respective Country Profile on REMPEC website.